The Withdrawal Flow

 Quick Withdrawals

-If you don’t want to pick specific listings, use quick withdrawal: pass a catalogitemId (or its exact marketHashName instead), a per-unit price ceiling, and an amount, and AssetPay buys the cheapest available listings at or below your ceiling.
-CS2 only.
+If you don’t want to pick specific listings, use quick withdrawal: pass anitemId (or its exact marketHashName instead), a per-unit price ceiling, and an amount, and AssetPay buys the cheapest available listings at or below your ceiling.
+Available for CS2 and Rust (for Rust, phase and instant delivery don’t apply).

 maxPrice is the gross per-unit ceiling (fee-inclusive — the same withdraw price returned by /secure/prices).
 It differs from the standard withdrawal in two ways: